 Aldehyde dehydrogenase isozymes are thought to play a major role in the detoxification of aldehydes generated by alcohol metabolism and lipid peroxidation.
 This gene product catalyzes the oxidation of long-chain aliphatic aldehydes to fatty acid.
 Mutations in the gene cause Sjogren-Larsson syndrome.
 Alternatively spliced transcript variants encoding different isoforms have been found for this gene. [provided by RefSeq, Jul 2008]

 GeneCards Summary for ALDH3A2 Gene

-ALDH3A2 (Aldehyde Dehydrogenase 3 Family, Member A2) is a Protein Coding gene.
-Diseases associated with ALDH3A2 include sjogren-larsson syndrome and spastic diplegia.
-Among its related pathways are Arginine and proline metabolism and Metabolism.
-GO annotations related to this gene include aldehyde dehydrogenase (NAD) activity and long-chain-alcohol oxidase activity.
+ALDH3A2 (Aldehyde Dehydrogenase 3 Family Member A2) is a Protein Coding gene.
+Diseases associated with ALDH3A2 include Sjogren-Larsson Syndrome and Quadriplegia.
+Among its related pathways are superpathway of tryptophan utilization and Peroxisomal lipid metabolism.
+Gene Ontology (GO) annotations related to this gene include oxidoreductase activity and aldehyde dehydrogenase (NAD) activity.
 An important paralog of this gene is ALDH3A1.

 UniProtKB/Swiss-Prot for ALDH3A2 Gene